mozilla-services/syncstorage-rs/tools/tokenserver/loadtests/README.md

     locust
     ```
 9. Navigate your browser to http://localhost:8090, where you'll find the locust GUI.
 Enter the following information:
-    * Number of users: The peak number of simultaneous connections to Tokenserver
+    * Number of users: The peak number of Tokenserver users to be used during the load tests
-    * Spawn rate: The rate at which new connections are created
+    * Spawn rate: The rate at which new users are spawned
     * Host: The URL of the server to be load tested.
-Note that this URL must include the protocol (e.g. "http://").
+Note that this URL must include the protocol (e.g. "http://")

 10. Click the "Start swarming" button to begin the load tests.